marianobarrios/tls-channel/README.md

 } catch (NeedsTaskException e) {
     taskExecutor.execute(() -> {
         e.getTask().run();
-        // when the task finished, add it the the ready-set
+        // when the task finished, add it to the ready-set
         // taskReadyKeys should be a concurrent set that shoud be checked
         // and emptied as part of the selector loop taskReadyKeys.add(key);